danielagarcia319/cs109a-final-project/README.md

 - `num_artists` - the total number of unique artists for the tracks in the playlist.
 - `num_albums` - the number of unique albums for the tracks in the playlist
 - `num_tracks` - the number of tracks in the playlist
 - `num_followers` - the number of followers this playlist had at the time the MPD was created.
-(Note that the follower count does not including the playlist creator)
+(Note that the follower count does not include the playlist creator)
 - `num_edits` - the number of separate editing sessions.
-Tracks added in a two hour window are considered to be added in a single editing session.
+Tracks added in a two-hour window are considered to be added in a single editing session.
 - `duration_ms` - the total duration of all the tracks in the playlist (in milliseconds)
 - `collaborative` - boolean - if true, the playlist is a collaborative playlist.
 Multiple users may contribute tracks to a collaborative playlist.
 - `tracks` - an array of information about each track in the playlist.
 Each element in the array is a dictionary with the following fields: